reelyactive/chickadee/README.md

 A hyperlocal context associations store
 ---------------------------------------

-A bird almost universally considered "cute" thanks to its oversized round head, tiny body, and curiosity about everything, including humans.
+chickadee is a contextual associations store.
+Specifically, it associates wireless device identifiers with either metadata or human-friendly place names.
+In other words it maintains, for instance, the link between your wireless device and your online stories so that Smart Spaces which detect your device can understand what you're sharing about yourself.
+Why the name?
+The [Cornell Lab of Ornithology explains](http://www.allaboutbirds.org/guide/black-capped_chickadee/lifehistory): "The Black-Capped Chickadee hides seeds and other food items to eat later.
+Each item is placed in a different spot and the chickadee can remember thousands of hiding places."
+Not only does it have an outstanding associative memory, it is also "almost universally considered _cute_ thanks to its oversized round head, tiny body, and curiosity about everything, including humans."

-- The Black-Capped Chickadee hides seeds and other food items to eat later.
-Each item is placed in a different spot and the chickadee can remember thousands of hiding places.
+If you were entrusting a bird to associate your wireless device with your online stories you'd want it to be cute and friendly enough to eat out of your hand, right?
+We could have named this package [Clark's Nutcracker](http://www.allaboutbirds.org/guide/clarks_nutcracker/lifehistory), the bird with arguably the best associative memory, but the whole nut-cracking thing doesn't inspire the same level of friendliness now does it?

-- Every autumn Black-capped Chickadees allow brain neurons containing old information to die, replacing them with new neurons so they can adapt to changes in their social flocks and environment even with their tiny brains.
+One more fun fact that we feel compelled to pass along: "Every autumn Black-capped Chickadees allow brain neurons containing old information to die, replacing them with new neurons so they can adapt to changes in their social flocks and environment even with their tiny brains."
+Wow, that's database efficiency that we can aspire to!

 Installation